roscoe81/enviro-monitor/README.md

 [Luftdaten]( https://github.com/pimoroni/enviroplus-python/blob/master/examples/luftdaten.py)  interworking is essentially unchanged, other than the ability to use external temperature and humidity sensors via mqtt messages.

+The same [Enviro+ setup]( https://github.com/pimoroni/enviroplus-python/blob/master/README.md) is used and the [config.json](https://github.com/roscoe81/enviro-monitor/blob/master/Config/config.json) file parameters are used to customise its functionality.

 ## Adafruit IO Support
 Support is provided for streaming weather forecast, air quality, temperature, humidity, air pressure, PM concentration, gas concentration and, with the optional SGP30 sensor, eCO2 and TVOC data to Adafruit IO.
 This can be enabled and set up as follows: